 Networked configurations are Matrix Systems that use multiple PC's to run and monitor the entire system.
 This configuration requires a Local Area Network (LAN).
+A Premier System is capable of supporting up to 300 networked PC's.
+A Professional System can support up to 6 networked PC's.
+A Basic System does not support networked configuration.
 This system requires the Matrix Database and Matrix Service Engine to be installed.
 These key components can be installed on the same PC or two different PC's to split the demand.